startxfr/sxapi-core/docs/resources/couchbase.md

 # SXAPI Resource : couchbase

 This resource allow you to interact with a couchbase Enterprise Server Cluster.
 Based on [Couchase NodeJS SDK 2.1.8](http://developer.couchbase.com/documentation/server/4.1/sdks/node-2.0/introduction.html).
-This resource can be used using ```require('/app/core/resource').get('resource-id')``` in your own modules.
+This resource can be used using ```$app.resources.get('resource-id')``` in your own modules.
 You can then use one of the [availables methods](#available-methods).
 Couchbase resource also come with [various entrypoints](#available-endpoints) ready to use in your API.